NERC-CEH/datalab/code/provision/infrastructure/README.md

 This process could be more streamlined and automated but sufficient time was not available for this.
 Possible improvements are highlighted below.

+### Create or select base image

+The JASMIN Openstack environment provides a number of different server base images.
+These can be viewed either through the portal or using the CLI through `openstack image list`.
+These images are updated regulary and old images are retired.
+This can cause a problem with Terraform as once the base image has been removed Terraform is no longer able to recognise the resources that it provisioned.
+To avoid this we create a datalabs specific base image which we can independently manage the lifecycle for.

+#### To create a new base image:

+Create a new server using the Portal. **Set the name of the server to the desired image name** as it cannot be set later in the process.
+Select the smallest image size otherwise when used servers will not be able to be created using smaller image sizes.
+By convention images are named <os-version>-datalabs-<date-of-base-image>.
+For example, if the base is `ubuntu-1804-20190104` the image created should be `ubuntu-1804-datalabs-20190104`.

+Once the machine has started run `openstack server image create <server-name>`.

+Verify the image has been created and is `active` using the command `openstack image list`.

 ### Initialise Environment

 Start the Vagrant box using `vagrant up`.